+b.
 Give suggestions and ideas to people in each city on how they can help homeless people in their own community.

 Volunteer at a shelterDonate food, clothing, bedding and toiletries to a shelterBring leftover food from events to a shelterFinancially support sheltersEncourage local government officials to create affordable housingEncourage development of programs in their communities to improve the lives of the homeless by education, recovery, physical and mental health.Serve as an example to their own families as to how the homeless can be helped.

 Leighton will be reaching out to the “Jeep Community”.
 He purchased a Jeep Wrangler in June of 2018 and quickly discovered there is an extremely large community of Jeep owners and Jeep enthusiasts in the United States and all over the world.
 These Jeep enthusiasts can’t get enough information about how they can modify their Jeeps, where they can take them overlanding, off-roading and camping.
 Jeep enthusiasts love to watch videos about Jeeps and follow other Jeep owners modifications and travels on social media.
 There are hundreds of Jeep clubs in the United States and they enjoy getting together a few times a month to show off their Jeep, meet other Jeep owners and go off-roading.

 He will gear some of his social media content to those Jeep owners and non Jeep owners who love to see beautiful footage of the countryside of the United States.
 Leighton will shoot this footage while he is traveling from city to city; such as British Columbia and the way to and from Anchorage.
 He has designed his schedule so he will have many opportunities to photograph beautiful rural areas in the mountains and by the ocean.
 He has also designed his travel schedule so that he is in cities when they have the best weather for their location.